microsoft/PowerShell-DSC-for-Linux/readme.md

 	* root login capability
 	* These build tools:
 		* GNU Make
-		* g++
+		* `g++`
-		* Python version 2.5 or later, the package python-devel
+		* Python version 2.5 or later, the package `python-devel`
 	* Open Management Infrastructure (OMI) 1.0.8. http://theopengroup.org/software/omi
-		* pam-devel
+		* `pam-devel`
-		* openssl-devel
+		* `openssl-devel`

 ### Building and installing the Local Configuration Manager and Linux Resource Providers

 ----------
 1. Extract PSDSC.tar into a directory that you will build it from.
-2. Download and extract OMI 1.0.8 into a directory named "omi-1.0.8" in a directory parallel to the LCM and Providers directory.
+2. Download and extract OMI 1.0.8 into a directory named `omi-1.0.8` in a directory parallel to the LCM and Providers directory.
 The directory tree should look something like:
 ```
    ./configure
    ./LCM